Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023

 The \nicer{} spectral fitting results suggest that the spectral parameters show a significant evolution during the outburst.
 A spectral transition for \src{} is observed during the outburst.
-The correlation between photon index and \nicer{} flux turns from a negative to positive trend above the flux range of (8--9) $\times$ 10$^{-9}$ erg cm$^{-2}$ s$^{-1}$ in 1--10 keV range.
+The correlation between photon index and \nicer{} flux turns from a negative to positive trend above the flux range of (8--9) $\times$ 10$^{-9}$ erg cm$^{-2}$ s$^{-1}$ in the 1--10 keV range.
 Above the corresponding critical luminosity of $\sim$2.7 $\times$ 10$^{37}$ erg s$^{-1}$, the emission mechanism and beaming pattern are supposed to be changed.
 The shock plays a dominant role in the accretion column, effectively reducing the velocity of energetic electrons, which accounts for the positive correlation between the photon index and luminosity in the supercritical regime.
 As a result, the source spectrum becomes softer due to the lack of bulk Comptonization of photons with accreting electrons \citep{Be12}.
 The magnetic field can be estimated using the critical luminosity.
-We suggest the luminosity where the spectral transition takes place for \src is associated with the critical luminosity.
-For a typical neutron star (mass of 1.4 $M_\odot$, radius 10 km), the magnetic field is related to the critical luminosity by (\citet{Be12}; assuming disk accretion onto a classical neutron star ($\Lambda$ is a constant, depends on the accretion flow configuration, and taken as $\Lambda$ = 0.1),
+We suggest the luminosity where the spectral transition takes place for \src{} is associated with the critical luminosity.
+For a typical neutron star (mass of 1.4 $M_\odot$, radius 10 km), the magnetic field is related to the critical luminosity by \citet{Be12}; assuming disc accretion onto a classical neutron star ($\Lambda$ is a constant, depends on the accretion flow configuration, and taken as $\Lambda$ = 0.1),